 A great teacher, and we have plenty of great teachers, can teach anywhere.
 But a beautiful space certainly helps!
 The MacArthur Campus in Washington D.C. represents a transformative moment in the life of our middle school and in the lives of our students and teachers.
 The students continue bringing life and energy, intellectual engagement, and enthusiasm with them.

 St. Patrick’s middle school program is characterized by a tight-knit student community, devoted faculty and staff who have chosen to become experts in early adolescent education, and rigorous academics scaffolded by instruction in non-cognitive skills.

-Assistant Head of School and Head of the Upper School Dan Spector said, "Individually and collectively, the teachers know their students.
+Associate Head of School/Head of the Middle School Dan Spector said, "Individually and collectively, the teachers know their students.
 They know their strengths, they know their areas of growth, and they know what is required to get the best from them."

 The mix of flexible and more traditional instructional spaces enables St. Patrick’s talented faculty to meet the cognitive and academic needs of students at the same time that it enhances the strong sense of community that has become a characteristic of the current program.
 “The environment is built specifically for Grades 6, 7, and 8 students,” said Rochelle Hargraves, Assistant Head of School for Finance and Operations, who is deeply involved in the project.
 “And it is a superb place to learn.

 Among the highlights of our students introduction to the new space was a project entitled "My Story, Your Story, Our Story," based on the year's theme, "All Are Welcome."
 By learning more about each other, they discovered the rich variety in our community as well as our many commonalities.
 As service continues to play an important role in middle school, the first week included service trips to the Lisner-Louise-Dickson-Hurt Home; THEARC, an arts and education campus; and across the street to the wetlands of Rock Creek Park, where students started documenting the many plants there.